A Walk to Remember: Plot

-On their first date, Landon helps Jamie fulfill two things on her achievement wishlist: being in two places at once and getting a tattoo.
-They then go to the docks, where Jamie tells Landon about how her experience of belief being like the wind.
+On their first date, Landon helps Jamie fulfill two things on her achievement wish list: being in two places at once and getting a tattoo.
+They then go to the docks, where Jamie tells Landon about her experience of belief being like the wind.
 Landon kisses Jamie and confesses his love for her.
 When Landon's mother discovers a private list of his aspirations, including going to medical school, he reveals that Jamie inspires him to be better.
 During another date, Landon asks Jamie her plans for the future.
 She confesses she has none, because she has leukemia and has not been responding to treatment.
 A desperate Landon asks for his estranged father's help in curing her but is disappointed by his reply.

 After coming to terms with Jamie's condition, Landon promises to be by her side until the end.
 Landon's friends visit Jamie and apologize for having mistreated her.
 One day, Jamie collapses and ends up in the hospital, where she gives Landon a book that belonged to her mother.
 She states that maybe God sent Landon to her to help her through the rough times, and that Landon is her angel.
 Landon's father provides Jamie with private home care, relieving her family's financial burden.
 Landon visits his dad, tearfully thanking him for his help.
 They embrace and reconcile.

 Landon builds a telescope for Jamie so she can see a one-time comet in the springtime, finishing it in time with help from Jamie's father.
 The telescope is brought to her on the balcony, and she gets a beautiful view of the comet.
 Landon asks her to marry him.
 Jamie tearfully accepts, and they get married in the church where her late mother was married.
 They spend the summer together, and Jamie dies as summer ends.

 Four years later, Landon has finished college and been accepted into medical school.
 He visits Reverend Sullivan to return Jamie's mother's book.
 Landon apologizes, believing that Jamie did not witness a miracle (an ambition she expressed in the class yearbook).
 Her father disagrees, saying that she did and that her miracle was Landon.